 How much relief will be available?

-The total amount of government-funded discount available for each property for 2019/20 and 2020/21 under this scheme is one third of the demand, after mandatory reliefs and other discretionary reliefs have been applied.
+The total amount of government-funded discount available for each property for 2019/20 under this scheme is one third of the demand and for 2020/21 fifty percent of the demand after mandatory reliefs and other discretionary reliefs have been applied.
 Where an authority applies a locally funded relief this must be applied after the Retail Discount.
 There is no relief available under this scheme for properties with a rateable value of £51,000 or more.

 Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties, subject to State Aid De Minimis limits.